 This time of year may mostly be associated with the various holidays we celebrate, but it's also well-associated with cold, awful weather (except for these past few weeks) and keeping ourselves warm with our HVAC systems.
 However, there was a time in Nashville's past that staying warm also meant being covered in soot as well.

-I've started this blog post not knowing too much about the former popular method of heating with coal, and I'm still not going to pretend I know a lot, but the information below is the most interesting I've been able to learn so far.
+I've started this blog post not knowing too much about the former popular method of heating with coal, and I'm still not going to pretend I know a lot, but the information I included below is the most interesting I've been able to learn.
 And it ends with a blackened lung in a jar.
 Now I've piqued your interest, I bet.

 In case you're like me, and enjoy learning about the ins and outs of behind-the-scenes operations keeping us alive and well, then you'll hopefully enjoy this blog post.
 In this case, I'm specifically talking about heating in a home or building.
 Today, we're mostly used to electric, gas, or even propane (and anything else I'm missing), but that's not always been the case and in fact, there used to be more evidence left behind thanks to the method of heating coal around the end of the 19th century into the mid-20th century.